janpaulpl/diffeq-lang/README.md

 #### What we'll do with each of these "DE Types"

-* Do this
-* Then do this
-* Oh my god we are doing this
+- a

 ### Arteries and Veins: Syntax, features, and semantics.
-* Blah Blah Blah Blah
+- Blah Blah Blah Blah

 ### Meat: Implementation of a GUI with all previously established features.
-* Blah Blah Blah Blah Blah
+- Blah Blah Blah Blah Blah

 ### Skin and Makeup: Polishing GUI and any remaining features/tweaks.
-* Blah Blah Blah Blah Blah Blah
+- Blah Blah Blah Blah Blah Blah

 ### Raising the child: Updates and upkeep until we don't need this anymore.
-* Blah Blah Blah Blah Blah Blah Blah
+- Blah Blah Blah Blah Blah Blah Blah